ml4ai/delphi/docs/installation.md

 brew install graphviz
 ```

-If you use Homebrew to install graphviz, then you when you install
-pygraphviz by pip, you may need to install it by specifying paths to grab
+If you use Homebrew to install graphviz, you may need to install pygraphviz by pip, specifying paths to grab
 the necessary brew-based include and libs, as done below:

 ```bash